-Are you looking for a career in the music industry as a sound engineer, electronic music artist, film or game sound designer, or audio technician?
+Are you looking for a career in the music industry as a sound engineer, electronic music artist, film or game audio designer, or audio technician?
 Then the Bachelor of Sound Production is for you.

 Real life industry experiences and facilities include: